JishnuSharma/ThePandaStore/README.md

-# [ThePandaStore]
+# ThePandaStore

 ## Overview

-Welcome to [ThePandaStore], a dynamic e-commerce website powered by HTML, CSS, and JavaScript.
+Welcome to ThePandaStore, a dynamic e-commerce website powered by HTML, CSS, and JavaScript.
 This project showcases a range of pages to provide users with a complete online shopping experience.

 ## Pages